 This project was supported by the NSF Human and Social Dynamics Program (Award #: NSF SES-0826711).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 [About] [Team] [Publications and Presentations] [Resources] [Contact Us] Evolutionary Perspective on Collective Decision Making: Project Homepage

 The evolution of social network practices in science Paris metro on a weeknight and numerous heads are tilted towards a book or a Smartphone that holds their attention.
 Of those engaged with the latter, many are using a social network, or are busy tweeting.
 The emergence of social networks dates back to approximately 2004, but only since 2008 has their rapid growth reached the general public.
-Professional social networks have also developed in parallel, but their use remains marginal.

 Social media is coming of age.
 Since the emergence of the first social media networks some two decades ago, social media has continued to evolve and offer consumers around the world new and meaningful ways to engage with the people, events and brands that matter to them.
 Now, years later, social media is still growing rapidly, becoming an integral part of our daily lives.
 Social networking is now truly a global phenomenon.

 The "social" side of digital science